dariogoetz/keyboard_layout_optimizer/README.md

 The project includes several binaries within the `evolve_keyboard_layout` crate:
 1. `plot` - Plots the six layers of a specified layout
 1. `evaluate` - Evaluates a specified layout and prints a summary of the various metrics to stdout
-1. `optimize` - Starts an optimization heuristic to find a good layout
+1. `optimize_genetic` - Starts an optimization heuristic to find a good layout
-1. `evaluate-random` - Evaluates a series of randomly generated layouts (mostly used for benchmarking)
+1. `random_evaluate` - Evaluates a series of randomly generated layouts (mostly used for benchmarking)

 The binaries rely on three library crates providing relevant data structures and algorithms:
 1. `keyboard_layout` - Provides a representation of keys, keyboards, and layouts and a layout generator that generates layout objects from given strings.